Pink Floyd Logo

 Pink Floyd Logo History

-Pink Floyd owns many graphic symbols because, for the band members, designing emblems was once as important an aspect of creativity as making music.
-However, until 1985 they did not have a specific logo.
+Pink Floyd has many graphic symbols because, for the band members, designing emblems was once as important a part of their creativity as making music.
+However, until 1985, they did not have a specific logo.
 Pictures and test elements from the covers of new albums, which were regularly published since 1967, were used as temporary signs.
-Recently, musicians have often used one of the recognizable symbols: a multicolored rainbow strip with a zigzag line.
-Above it is the name of the band in Rockwell script.
+Recently, musicians have often used a recognizable symbol: a multicolored rainbow strip with a zigzag line.
+Above it is the band’s name in Rockwell script.

 What is Pink Floyd?

-This is a British rock legend who became famous for her exquisite shows, philosophical songs, experimental music, and unusual cover designs.
+This is a British rock legend known for her exquisite live shows, philosophical songs, experimental music, and unusual cover art.
 The most famous leader of the group was Syd Barrett.
 Pink Floyd has not existed since 2015.

 1967 – 1972